-Conductor Ace Edewards is quickly becoming known for his passionate lyricism and scholarly informed programming.
-A recent addition to the classical music scene of Knoxville, TN, Dr. Edewards has conducted critically acclaimed productions of Menotti’s Amahl and the Night Visitors, Pasatieri’s La Divina and Moore’s Gallantry with Marble City Opera, and worked as assistant conductor for Knoxville Opera’s production of Boito’s Mefistofele.
+As a conductor, Ace Edewards is known for his passionate lyricism and scholarly informed programming.
+Recent engagements include performances with Victory Hall Opera, Charlottesville, VA, and cover conductor duties for the 2018 Winter Festival at Sarasota Opera.
+In the city of Knoxville where he resides, Dr. Edewards has conducted critically acclaimed productions of Menotti’s Amahl and the Night Visitors, Pasatieri’s La Divina and Moore’s Gallantry with Marble City Opera, and worked as assistant conductor for Knoxville Opera’s production of Boito’s Mefistofele.
 In three seasons as assistant/cover conductor for Opera in the Ozarks, Edewards conducted performances of Le Nozze di Figaro, Don Giovanni, La Cenerentola, La traviata, Pagliacci, and Il tabarro.
 After conducting its premiere, Ace was invited to lead Alfonso Molina’s opera Illegal Alien at the Festival Alfonso Ortiz Tirado in Àlamos, Sonora, México.
 Dr. Edewards was a finalist in the 6e Concorso Internazionale Per Direttori d'Opera "Luigi Mancinelli" in Orvieto, Italy, with Verdi’s Il trovatore as repertoire.
-Other conducted works include productions of Carmen, L’ivrogne corrigé, La canterina, Die Zauberflöte, Così fan tutte, La bohème, Die Fledermaus, and La traviata.
-Upcoming productions include a reprise of Marble City Opera’s production of Amahl and the Night Visitors.
+Other conducted works include productions of Carmen, L’ivrogne corrigé, La canterina, Die Zauberflöte, Così fan tutte, La bohème, Die Fledermaus, La traviata, and a reprise of Marble City Opera’s production of Amahl and the Night Visitors.

-As a symphonic conductor, Ace Edewards is a founding conductor for the Scruffy City Orchestra, a community ensemble in Knoxville, TN.
-From very humble beginnings, this ensemble has grown quickly in size and ability and will be expanding its 2017-2018 season to three concerts.
+As a symphonic conductor, Ace Edewards is the founding conductor of the Scruffy City Orchestra, a community ensemble in Knoxville, TN.
+From very humble beginnings, this ensemble has grown quickly in size and ability and in November 2019 joined the Cathedral Concert Series at the beautiful Cathedral of the Most Sacred Heart of Jesus.
 In his programming, Edewards is committed to creating performances that are enjoyable as well as educational.
 As a guest conductor, Ace has led performances with the Civic Orchestra of Tucson, the Sierra Vista Symphony, and the Summerville Orchestra.

-As a choral conductor, Dr. Edewards is the Music Director at the First Cumberland Presbyterian Church in Oak Ridge, TN, and the adjunct choral director at Lincoln Memorial University in Harrogate, TN.
+As a choral conductor, Dr. Edewards is the Music Director at the First Cumberland Presbyterian Church in Oak Ridge, TN.

 A fluent French speaker, Ace created French Diction for Singers, a series of videos to help those singing Mélodies.
 As soon as he finds time in his busy schedule, he plans on expanding the list of videos to include more titles as well as opera arias.